Source code for pypeit.spectrographs.keck_hires

 from pypeit.core.mosaic import build_image_mosaic_transform

-[docs]class HIRESMosaicLookUp: """ Provides the geometry required to mosaic Keck HIRES data.
+[docs] class HIRESMosaicLookUp: """ Provides the geometry required to mosaic Keck HIRES data.
 Similar to :class:`~pypeit.spectrographs.gemini_gmos.GeminiGMOSMosaicLookUp` """ # Original geometry = { 'MSC01': {'default_shape': (6168, 3990), 'blue_det': {'shift': (-2048.0 - 41.0, -3.), 'rotation': 0.}, 'green_det': {'shift': (0., 0.), 'rotation': 0.}, 'red_det': {'shift': (2048.0 + 53.0, 0.), 'rotation': 0.}}, }

 # adding -3 to the blue_det shift in the y-direction helps to deal with the gap # in the 2D fit wavelength solution between the blue and green detectors

 [docs] @classmethod def default_pypeit_par(cls): """ Return the default parameters to use for this instrument.
-Returns: :class:`~pypeit.par.pypeitpar.PypeItPar`: Parameters required by all of PypeIt methods. """ par = super().default_pypeit_par() par['rdx']['detnum'] = [(1,2,3)] # Adjustments to parameters for Keck HIRES turn_on = dict(use_biasimage=False, use_overscan=True, overscan_method='median', use_darkimage=False, use_illumflat=False, use_pixelflat=False, use_specillum=False) par.reset_all_processimages_par(**turn_on) par['calibrations']['traceframe']['process']['overscan_method'] = 'median' # Right now we are using the overscan and not biases becuase the # standards are read with a different read mode and we don't yet have # the option to use different sets of biases for different standards, # or use the overscan for standards but not for science frames # TODO testing par['scienceframe']['process']['use_biasimage'] = False par['scienceframe']['process']['use_illumflat'] = False par['scienceframe']['process']['use_pixelflat'] = False par['calibrations']['standardframe']['process']['use_illumflat'] = False par['calibrations']['standardframe']['process']['use_pixelflat'] = False # par['scienceframe']['useframe'] ='overscan' par['calibrations']['slitedges']['edge_thresh'] = 8.0 par['calibrations']['slitedges']['fit_order'] = 8 par['calibrations']['slitedges']['max_shift_adj'] = 0.5 par['calibrations']['slitedges']['trace_thresh'] = 10. par['calibrations']['slitedges']['left_right_pca'] = True par['calibrations']['slitedges']['length_range'] = 0.3 par['calibrations']['slitedges']['max_nudge'] = 0. par['calibrations']['slitedges']['overlap'] = True par['calibrations']['slitedges']['dlength_range'] = 0.25 par['calibrations']['slitedges']['add_missed_orders'] = True par['calibrations']['slitedges']['order_width_poly'] = 2 par['calibrations']['slitedges']['order_gap_poly'] = 3 # These are the defaults par['calibrations']['tilts']['tracethresh'] = 15 par['calibrations']['tilts']['spat_order'] = 3 par['calibrations']['tilts']['spec_order'] = 5 # [5, 5, 5] + 12*[7] # + [5] # 1D wavelength solution par['calibrations']['wavelengths']['lamps'] = ['ThAr'] par['calibrations']['wavelengths']['rms_thresh_frac_fwhm'] = 0.1 par['calibrations']['wavelengths']['sigdetect'] = 5. par['calibrations']['wavelengths']['n_first'] = 3 par['calibrations']['wavelengths']['n_final'] = 4 par['calibrations']['wavelengths']['match_toler'] = 1.5 # Reidentification parameters par['calibrations']['wavelengths']['method'] = 'echelle' par['calibrations']['wavelengths']['cc_shift_range'] = (-80.,80.) par['calibrations']['wavelengths']['cc_thresh'] = 0.6 par['calibrations']['wavelengths']['cc_local_thresh'] = 0.25 par['calibrations']['wavelengths']['reid_cont_sub'] = False # Echelle parameters par['calibrations']['wavelengths']['echelle'] = True par['calibrations']['wavelengths']['ech_nspec_coeff'] = 5 par['calibrations']['wavelengths']['ech_norder_coeff'] = 3 par['calibrations']['wavelengths']['ech_sigrej'] = 2.0 par['calibrations']['wavelengths']['ech_separate_2d'] = True par['calibrations']['wavelengths']['bad_orders_maxfrac'] = 0.5 # Flats par['calibrations']['flatfield']['tweak_slits_thresh'] = 0.90 par['calibrations']['flatfield']['tweak_slits_maxfrac'] = 0.10 # Extraction par['reduce']['skysub']['bspline_spacing'] = 0.6 par['reduce']['skysub']['global_sky_std'] = False # local sky subtraction operates on entire slit par['reduce']['extraction']['model_full_slit'] = True # Mask 3 edges pixels since the slit is short, insted of default (5,5) par['reduce']['findobj']['find_trim_edge'] = [3, 3] # Continnum order for determining thresholds # Sensitivity function parameters par['sensfunc']['algorithm'] = 'IR' par['sensfunc']['polyorder'] = 5 #[9, 11, 11, 9, 9, 8, 8, 7, 7, 7, 7, 7, 7, 7, 7] par['sensfunc']['IR']['telgridfile'] = 'TellPCA_3000_10500_R120000.fits' par['sensfunc']['IR']['pix_shift_bounds'] = (-40.0,40.0) # Telluric parameters # HIRES is usually oversampled, so the helio shift can be large par['telluric']['pix_shift_bounds'] = (-40.0,40.0) # Similarly, the resolution guess is higher than it should be par['telluric']['resln_frac_bounds'] = (0.25,1.25) # Coadding par['coadd1d']['wave_method'] = 'log10' return par
+Returns: :class:`~pypeit.par.pypeitpar.PypeItPar`: Parameters required by all of PypeIt methods. """ par = super().default_pypeit_par() par['rdx']['detnum'] = [(1,2,3)] # Adjustments to parameters for Keck HIRES turn_off_on = dict(use_biasimage=False, use_overscan=True, overscan_method='median') par.reset_all_processimages_par(**turn_off_on) # Right now we are using the overscan and not biases becuase the # standards are read with a different read mode and we don't yet have # the option to use different sets of biases for different standards, # or use the overscan for standards but not for science frames # Set the default exposure time ranges for the frame typing par['calibrations']['biasframe']['exprng'] = [None, 0.001] #par['calibrations']['darkframe']['exprng'] = [999999, None] # No dark frames par['calibrations']['pinholeframe']['exprng'] = [999999, None] # No pinhole frames par['calibrations']['pixelflatframe']['exprng'] = [None, 60] par['calibrations']['traceframe']['exprng'] = [None, 60] par['calibrations']['illumflatframe']['exprng'] = [None, 60] par['calibrations']['standardframe']['exprng'] = [1, 600] par['scienceframe']['exprng'] = [601, None] # Set default processing for slitless_pixflat par['calibrations']['slitless_pixflatframe']['process']['scale_to_mean'] = True # Slit tracing par['calibrations']['slitedges']['edge_thresh'] = 8.0 par['calibrations']['slitedges']['fit_order'] = 8 par['calibrations']['slitedges']['max_shift_adj'] = 0.5 par['calibrations']['slitedges']['trace_thresh'] = 10. par['calibrations']['slitedges']['left_right_pca'] = True par['calibrations']['slitedges']['length_range'] = 0.3 par['calibrations']['slitedges']['max_nudge'] = 0. par['calibrations']['slitedges']['overlap'] = True par['calibrations']['slitedges']['dlength_range'] = 0.25 par['calibrations']['slitedges']['add_missed_orders'] = True par['calibrations']['slitedges']['order_width_poly'] = 2 par['calibrations']['slitedges']['order_gap_poly'] = 3 # These are the defaults par['calibrations']['tilts']['tracethresh'] = 15 par['calibrations']['tilts']['spat_order'] = 3 par['calibrations']['tilts']['spec_order'] = 5 # [5, 5, 5] + 12*[7] # + [5] # 1D wavelength solution par['calibrations']['wavelengths']['lamps'] = ['ThAr'] par['calibrations']['wavelengths']['rms_thresh_frac_fwhm'] = 0.1 par['calibrations']['wavelengths']['sigdetect'] = 5. par['calibrations']['wavelengths']['n_first'] = 3 par['calibrations']['wavelengths']['n_final'] = 4 par['calibrations']['wavelengths']['match_toler'] = 1.5 # Reidentification parameters par['calibrations']['wavelengths']['method'] = 'echelle' par['calibrations']['wavelengths']['cc_shift_range'] = (-80.,80.) par['calibrations']['wavelengths']['cc_thresh'] = 0.6 par['calibrations']['wavelengths']['cc_local_thresh'] = 0.25 par['calibrations']['wavelengths']['reid_cont_sub'] = False # Echelle parameters par['calibrations']['wavelengths']['echelle'] = True par['calibrations']['wavelengths']['ech_nspec_coeff'] = 5 par['calibrations']['wavelengths']['ech_norder_coeff'] = 3 par['calibrations']['wavelengths']['ech_sigrej'] = 2.0 par['calibrations']['wavelengths']['ech_separate_2d'] = True par['calibrations']['wavelengths']['bad_orders_maxfrac'] = 0.5 # Flats par['calibrations']['flatfield']['tweak_slits_thresh'] = 0.90 par['calibrations']['flatfield']['tweak_slits_maxfrac'] = 0.10 par['calibrations']['flatfield']['slit_illum_finecorr'] = False # Extraction par['reduce']['skysub']['bspline_spacing'] = 0.6 par['reduce']['skysub']['global_sky_std'] = False # local sky subtraction operates on entire slit par['reduce']['extraction']['model_full_slit'] = True # Mask 3 edges pixels since the slit is short, insted of default (5,5) par['reduce']['findobj']['find_trim_edge'] = [3, 3] # number of objects par['reduce']['findobj']['maxnumber_sci'] = 2 # Assume that there is max two object in each order. par['reduce']['findobj']['maxnumber_std'] = 1 # Assume that there is only one object in each order. # Sensitivity function parameters par['sensfunc']['algorithm'] = 'IR' par['sensfunc']['polyorder'] = 5 #[9, 11, 11, 9, 9, 8, 8, 7, 7, 7, 7, 7, 7, 7, 7] par['sensfunc']['IR']['telgridfile'] = 'TellPCA_3000_10500_R120000.fits' par['sensfunc']['IR']['pix_shift_bounds'] = (-40.0,40.0) # Telluric parameters # HIRES is usually oversampled, so the helio shift can be large par['telluric']['pix_shift_bounds'] = (-40.0,40.0) # Similarly, the resolution guess is higher than it should be par['telluric']['resln_frac_bounds'] = (0.25,1.25) # Coadding par['coadd1d']['wave_method'] = 'log10' return par

 [docs] def config_specific_par(self, scifile, inp_par=None): """ Modify the PypeIt parameters to hard-wired values used for specific instrument configurations.
 Args: scifile (:obj:`str`): File to use when determining the configuration and how to adjust the input parameters. inp_par (:class:`~pypeit.par.parset.ParSet`, optional): Parameter set used for the full run of PypeIt.
 If None, use :func:`default_pypeit_par`.
 Returns: :class:`~pypeit.par.parset.ParSet`: The PypeIt parameter set adjusted for configuration specific parameter values. """ par = super().config_specific_par(scifile, inp_par=inp_par) headarr = self.get_headarr(scifile) bin_spec, bin_spat = parse.parse_binning(self.get_meta_value(headarr, 'binning')) # slit edges # NOTE: With add_missed_orders set to True and order_spat_range set to the # default (None), the code will try to add missing orders over the full # range of the detector mosaic! par['calibrations']['slitedges']['order_spat_range'] = [10., 6200./bin_spat] # wavelength par['calibrations']['wavelengths']['fwhm'] = 8.0/bin_spec # Return return par

 [docs] def init_meta(self): """ Define how metadata are derived from the spectrograph files.
-That is, this associates the PypeIt-specific metadata keywords with the instrument-specific header cards using :attr:`meta`. """ self.meta = {} # Required (core) self.meta['ra'] = dict(ext=0, card='RA', required_ftypes=['science', 'standard']) self.meta['dec'] = dict(ext=0, card='DEC', required_ftypes=['science', 'standard']) self.meta['target'] = dict(ext=0, card='OBJECT') self.meta['decker'] = dict(ext=0, card='DECKNAME') self.meta['binning'] = dict(card=None, compound=True) self.meta['mjd'] = dict(ext=0, card='MJD') # This may depend on the old/new detector self.meta['exptime'] = dict(ext=0, card='ELAPTIME') self.meta['airmass'] = dict(ext=0, card='AIRMASS') #self.meta['dispname'] = dict(ext=0, card='ECHNAME') # Extras for config and frametyping self.meta['hatch'] = dict(ext=0, card='HATOPEN') self.meta['dispname'] = dict(ext=0, card='XDISPERS') self.meta['filter1'] = dict(ext=0, card='FIL1NAME') self.meta['echangle'] = dict(ext=0, card='ECHANGL', rtol=1e-3) self.meta['xdangle'] = dict(ext=0, card='XDANGL', rtol=1e-2) # self.meta['idname'] = dict(ext=0, card='IMAGETYP') # NOTE: This is the native keyword.
-IMAGETYP is from KOA. self.meta['idname'] = dict(ext=0, card='OBSTYPE') self.meta['frameno'] = dict(ext=0, card='FRAMENO') self.meta['instrument'] = dict(ext=0, card='INSTRUME')
+That is, this associates the PypeIt-specific metadata keywords with the instrument-specific header cards using :attr:`meta`. """ self.meta = {} # Required (core) self.meta['ra'] = dict(ext=0, card='RA', required_ftypes=['science', 'standard']) self.meta['dec'] = dict(ext=0, card='DEC', required_ftypes=['science', 'standard']) self.meta['target'] = dict(ext=0, card='TARGNAME') self.meta['decker'] = dict(ext=0, card='DECKNAME') self.meta['binning'] = dict(card=None, compound=True) self.meta['mjd'] = dict(card=None, compound=True) # This may depend on the old/new detector self.meta['exptime'] = dict(ext=0, card='ELAPTIME') self.meta['airmass'] = dict(ext=0, card='AIRMASS') # Extras for config and frametyping self.meta['hatch'] = dict(ext=0, card='HATOPEN') self.meta['dispname'] = dict(ext=0, card='XDISPERS') self.meta['filter1'] = dict(ext=0, card='FIL1NAME') self.meta['echangle'] = dict(ext=0, card='ECHANGL', rtol=1e-3, atol=1e-2) self.meta['xdangle'] = dict(ext=0, card='XDANGL', rtol=1e-2) self.meta['object'] = dict(ext=0, card='OBJECT') self.meta['idname'] = dict(card=None, compound=True) self.meta['frameno'] = dict(ext=0, card='FRAMENO') self.meta['instrument'] = dict(ext=0, card='INSTRUME') self.meta['lampstat01'] = dict(card=None, compound=True)

 [docs] def raw_header_cards(self): """ Return additional raw header cards to be propagated in downstream output files for configuration identification.
 The list of raw data FITS keywords should be those used to populate the :meth:`~pypeit.spectrographs.spectrograph.Spectrograph.configuration_keys` or are used in :meth:`~pypeit.spectrographs.spectrograph.Spectrograph.config_specific_par` for a particular spectrograph, if different from the name of the PypeIt metadata keyword.
 This list is used by :meth:`~pypeit.spectrographs.spectrograph.Spectrograph.subheader_for_spec` to include additional FITS keywords in downstream output files.
 Returns: :obj:`list`: List of keywords from the raw data files that should be propagated in output files. """ return ['FIL1NAME', 'ECHANGL', 'XDANGL']

 [docs] def pypeit_file_keys(self): """ Define the list of keys to be output into a standard PypeIt file.
-Returns: :obj:`list`: The list of keywords in the relevant :class:`~pypeit.metadata.PypeItMetaData` instance to print to the :ref:`pypeit_file`. """ return super().pypeit_file_keys() + ['frameno']
+Returns: :obj:`list`: The list of keywords in the relevant :class:`~pypeit.metadata.PypeItMetaData` instance to print to the :ref:`pypeit_file`. """ return super().pypeit_file_keys() + ['hatch', 'lampstat01', 'frameno']

 [docs] def check_frame_type(self, ftype, fitstbl, exprng=None): """ Check for frames of the provided type.
 Args: ftype (:obj:`str`): Type of frame to check.
 Must be a valid frame type; see frame-type :ref:`frame_type_defs`. fitstbl (`astropy.table.Table`_): The table with the metadata for one or more frames to check. exprng (:obj:`list`, optional): Range in the allowed exposure time for a frame of type ``ftype``.
 See :func:`pypeit.core.framematch.check_frame_exptime`.
-Returns: `numpy.ndarray`_: Boolean array with the flags selecting the exposures in ``fitstbl`` that are ``ftype`` type frames. """ good_exp = framematch.check_frame_exptime(fitstbl['exptime'], exprng) # TODO: Allow for 'sky' frame type, for now include sky in # 'science' category if ftype == 'science': return good_exp & (fitstbl['idname'] == 'Object') if ftype == 'standard': return good_exp & (fitstbl['idname'] == 'Object') if ftype == 'bias': return good_exp & (fitstbl['idname'] == 'Bias') if ftype == 'dark': return good_exp & (fitstbl['idname'] == 'Dark') if ftype in ['pixelflat', 'trace']: # Flats and trace frames are typed together return good_exp & (fitstbl['idname'] == 'IntFlat') if ftype in ['arc', 'tilt']: # Arc and tilt frames are typed together return good_exp & (fitstbl['idname'] == 'Line') msgs.warn('Cannot determine if frames are of type {0}.'.format(ftype)) return np.zeros(len(fitstbl), dtype=bool)
+Returns: `numpy.ndarray`_: Boolean array with the flags selecting the exposures in ``fitstbl`` that are ``ftype`` type frames. """ good_exp = framematch.check_frame_exptime(fitstbl['exptime'], exprng) # TODO: Allow for 'sky' frame type, for now include sky in # 'science' category if ftype in ['science', 'standard']: return good_exp & (fitstbl['idname'] == 'Object') if ftype == 'bias': return good_exp & (fitstbl['idname'] == 'Bias') if ftype == 'dark': return good_exp & (fitstbl['idname'] == 'Dark') if ftype == 'slitless_pixflat': return good_exp & (fitstbl['idname'] == 'slitlessFlat') if ftype in ['illumflat', 'pixelflat', 'trace']: # Flats and trace frames are typed together return good_exp & (fitstbl['idname'] == 'IntFlat') if ftype in ['arc', 'tilt']: # Arc and tilt frames are typed together return good_exp & (fitstbl['idname'] == 'Line') msgs.warn('Cannot determine if frames are of type {0}.'.format(ftype)) return np.zeros(len(fitstbl), dtype=bool)

 [docs] def get_rawimage(self, raw_file, det, spectrim=20): """ Read raw images and generate a few other bits and pieces that are key for image processing.
 Based on readmhdufits.pro Parameters ---------- raw_file : :obj:`str` File to read det : :obj:`int` 1-indexed detector to read Returns ------- detector_par : :class:`pypeit.images.detector_container.DetectorContainer` Detector metadata parameters. raw_img : `numpy.ndarray`_ Raw image for this detector. hdu : `astropy.io.fits.HDUList`_ Opened fits file exptime : :obj:`float` Exposure time read from the file header rawdatasec_img : `numpy.ndarray`_ Data (Science) section of the detector as provided by setting the (1-indexed) number of the amplifier used to read each detector pixel.
 Pixels unassociated with any amplifier are set to 0. oscansec_img : `numpy.ndarray`_ Overscan section of the detector as provided by setting the (1-indexed) number of the amplifier used to read each detector pixel.
 Pixels unassociated with any amplifier are set to 0. """ # TODO -- Put a check in here to avoid data using the # original CCD (1 chip) # Check for file; allow for extra .gz, etc. suffix if not os.path.isfile(raw_file): msgs.error(f'{raw_file} not found!') hdu = io.fits_open(raw_file) head0 = hdu[0].header # Get post, pre-pix values precol = head0['PRECOL'] postpix = head0['POSTPIX'] preline = head0['PRELINE'] postline = head0['POSTLINE'] detlsize = head0['DETLSIZE'] x0, x_npix, y0, y_npix = np.array(parse.load_sections(detlsize)).flatten() # get the x and y binning factors... #binning = head0['BINNING'] binning = self.get_meta_value(self.get_headarr(hdu), 'binning') # # TODO: JFH I think this works fine # if binning != '3,1': # msgs.warn("This binning for HIRES might not work.
 But it might..") # We are flipping this because HIRES stores the binning oppostire of the (binspec, binspat) pypeit convention. binspatial, binspec = parse.parse_binning(head0['BINNING']) # Validate the entered (list of) detector(s) nimg, _det = self.validate_det(det) # Grab the detector or mosaic parameters mosaic = None if nimg == 1 else self.get_mosaic_par(det, hdu=hdu) detectors = [self.get_detector_par(det, hdu=hdu)] if nimg == 1 else mosaic.detectors # get the chips to read in # DP: I don't know if this needs to still exist.
 I believe det is never None if det is None: chips = range(self.ndet) else: chips = [d-1 for d in _det] # Indexing starts at 0 here # get final datasec and oscan size (it's the same for every chip so # it's safe to determine it outsize the loop) # Create final image if det is None: # JFH: TODO is this a good idea? image = np.zeros((x_npix, y_npix + 4 * postpix)) rawdatasec_img = np.zeros_like(image, dtype=int) oscansec_img = np.zeros_like(image, dtype=int) else: data, oscan = hires_read_1chip(hdu, chips[0] + 1) image = np.zeros((nimg, data.shape[0], data.shape[1] + oscan.shape[1])) rawdatasec_img = np.zeros_like(image, dtype=int) oscansec_img = np.zeros_like(image, dtype=int) # Loop over the chips for ii, tt in enumerate(chips): image_ii, oscan_ii = hires_read_1chip(hdu, tt + 1) # Indexing x1, x2, y1, y2, o_x1, o_x2, o_y1, o_y2 = indexing(tt, postpix, det=det, xbin=binspatial, ybin=binspec) # Fill image[ii, y1:y2, x1:x2] = image_ii image[ii, o_y1:o_y2, o_x1:o_x2] = oscan_ii rawdatasec_img[ii, y1:y2-spectrim//binspec, x1:x2] = 1 # Amp oscansec_img[ii, o_y1:o_y2-spectrim//binspec, o_x1:o_x2] = 1 # Amp exptime = hdu[self.meta['exptime']['ext']].header[self.meta['exptime']['card']] # Return # Handle returning both single and multiple images if nimg == 1: return detectors[0], image[0], hdu, exptime, rawdatasec_img[0], oscansec_img[0] return mosaic, image, hdu, exptime, rawdatasec_img, oscansec_img

-[docs] def get_mosaic_par(self, mosaic, hdu=None, msc_order=0): """ Return the hard-coded parameters needed to construct detector mosaics from unbinned images.
+[docs] def get_mosaic_par(self, mosaic, hdu=None, msc_ord=0): """ Return the hard-coded parameters needed to construct detector mosaics from unbinned images.
 The parameters expect the images to be trimmed and oriented to follow the PypeIt shape convention of ``(nspec,nspat)``.
 For returned lists, the length of the list is the same as the number of detectors in the mosaic, and they are ordered by the detector number.
 Args: mosaic (:obj:`tuple`): Tuple of detector numbers used to construct the mosaic.
 Must be one among the list of possible mosaics as hard-coded by the :func:`allowed_mosaics` function. hdu (`astropy.io.fits.HDUList`_, optional): The open fits file with the raw image of interest.
 If not provided, frame-dependent detector parameters are set to a default.
-BEWARE: If ``hdu`` is not provided, the binning is assumed to be `1,1`, which will cause faults if applied to binned images! msc_order (:obj:`int`, optional): Order of the interpolation used to construct the mosaic.
+BEWARE: If ``hdu`` is not provided, the binning is assumed to be `1,1`, which will cause faults if applied to binned images! msc_ord (:obj:`int`, optional): Order of the interpolation used to construct the mosaic.
 Returns: :class:`~pypeit.images.mosaic.Mosaic`: Object with the mosaic *and* detector parameters. """ # Validate the entered (list of) detector(s) nimg, _ = self.validate_det(mosaic) # Index of mosaic in list of allowed detector combinations mosaic_id = self.allowed_mosaics.index(mosaic)+1 detid = f'MSC0{mosaic_id}' # Get the detectors detectors = np.array([self.get_detector_par(det, hdu=hdu) for det in mosaic]) # Binning *must* be consistent for all detectors if any(d.binning != detectors[0].binning for d in detectors[1:]): msgs.error('Binning is somehow inconsistent between detectors in the mosaic!') # Collect the offsets and rotations for *all unbinned* detectors in the # full instrument, ordered by the number of the detector.
-Detector # numbers must be sequential and 1-indexed. # See the mosaic documentattion. msc_geometry = HIRESMosaicLookUp.geometry expected_shape = msc_geometry[detid]['default_shape'] shift = np.array([(msc_geometry[detid]['blue_det']['shift'][0], msc_geometry[detid]['blue_det']['shift'][1]), (msc_geometry[detid]['green_det']['shift'][0], msc_geometry[detid]['green_det']['shift'][1]), (msc_geometry[detid]['red_det']['shift'][0], msc_geometry[detid]['red_det']['shift'][1])]) rotation = np.array([msc_geometry[detid]['blue_det']['rotation'], msc_geometry[detid]['green_det']['rotation'], msc_geometry[detid]['red_det']['rotation']]) # The binning and process image shape must be the same for all images in # the mosaic binning = tuple(int(b) for b in detectors[0].binning.split(',')) shape = tuple(n // b for n, b in zip(expected_shape, binning)) msc_sft = [None]*nimg msc_rot = [None]*nimg msc_tfm = [None]*nimg for i in range(nimg): msc_sft[i] = shift[i] msc_rot[i] = rotation[i] # binning is here in the PypeIt convention of (binspec, binspat), but the mosaic tranformations # occur in the raw data frame, which flips spectral and spatial msc_tfm[i] = build_image_mosaic_transform(shape, msc_sft[i], msc_rot[i], tuple(reversed(binning))) return Mosaic(mosaic_id, detectors, shape, np.array(msc_sft), np.array(msc_rot), np.array(msc_tfm), msc_order)
+Detector # numbers must be sequential and 1-indexed. # See the mosaic documentattion. msc_geometry = HIRESMosaicLookUp.geometry expected_shape = msc_geometry[detid]['default_shape'] shift = np.array([(msc_geometry[detid]['blue_det']['shift'][0], msc_geometry[detid]['blue_det']['shift'][1]), (msc_geometry[detid]['green_det']['shift'][0], msc_geometry[detid]['green_det']['shift'][1]), (msc_geometry[detid]['red_det']['shift'][0], msc_geometry[detid]['red_det']['shift'][1])]) rotation = np.array([msc_geometry[detid]['blue_det']['rotation'], msc_geometry[detid]['green_det']['rotation'], msc_geometry[detid]['red_det']['rotation']]) # The binning and process image shape must be the same for all images in # the mosaic binning = tuple(int(b) for b in detectors[0].binning.split(',')) shape = tuple(n // b for n, b in zip(expected_shape, binning)) msc_sft = [None]*nimg msc_rot = [None]*nimg msc_tfm = [None]*nimg for i in range(nimg): msc_sft[i] = shift[i] msc_rot[i] = rotation[i] # binning is here in the PypeIt convention of (binspec, binspat), but the mosaic tranformations # occur in the raw data frame, which flips spectral and spatial msc_tfm[i] = build_image_mosaic_transform(shape, msc_sft[i], msc_rot[i], tuple(reversed(binning))) return Mosaic(mosaic_id, detectors, shape, np.array(msc_sft), np.array(msc_rot), np.array(msc_tfm), msc_ord)

 @property def allowed_mosaics(self): """ Return the list of allowed detector mosaics.
 Keck/HIRES only allows for mosaicing all three detectors.
 Returns: :obj:`list`: List of tuples, where each tuple provides the 1-indexed detector numbers that can be combined into a mosaic and processed by PypeIt. """ return [(1,2,3)] @property def default_mosaic(self): return self.allowed_mosaics[0]